joshaw/CompSci/Databases/Notes/DatabaseRevision-20131120.markdown

 - The determining set of attributes
 	- eg the determinant day-number, month and year determines day-name

+###Business Rule
+- A short concise and unique description of a policy, procedure or principle within a particular organisation

 ###Keys
 ####Superkey
 - Determines all other attributes in the table